 “Fast food restaurant chain Wendy’s informed customers on Thursday that the number of locations where cybercriminals compromised point-of-sale (PoS) systems is much higher than initially estimated.

 Wendy’s launched an investigation in late January after fraud patterns were discovered on cards used at some restaurants.
-The presence of malware was confirmed in February and, in mid-May, the company said hackers had compromised PoS systems at less than 300 of its 5,500 franchised restaurants in North America.
+The presence of Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. was confirmed in February and, in mid-May, the company said hackers had compromised PoS systems at less than 300 of its 5,500 franchised restaurants in North America.

 The investigation conducted up until May revealed that unrelated cybersecurity issues had been identified at roughly 50 other franchise restaurants.
 As the investigation continued, experts discovered another variant of the malware that was similar to the threat discovered initially, but which had a different execution method.“

 “TeslaCrypt has reached the end of the road, and other Ransomware: A type of malware that serves as a form of extortion by one party on a group of persons or organizations.
 Oftentimes takes the form of encrypting a victim’s hard drive denying them access to files or other information with demands taking the form of a ransom before access is restored.
 LookingGlass Cyber (n) - when an organization, group, or hacker takes control of your system to extort a user or organization for money.
 Ch-ching! is ready to fill the vacuum left behind it.
 A relative newcomer to the market, Crysis ransomware is already laying claim to parts of TeslaCrypt’s territory.